Therapy for Life Transitions

 • An old inner critic getting louder exactly when you need her to be quieter

-• Anxiety that wasn't there before, or familiar anxiety with a new edge to it
+• Anxiety that wasn't there before or familiar anxiety with a new edge to it

 • The sense that everyone else moved through their version of this more gracefully than you are

-This isn't you being dramatic, or ungrateful, or behind.
+This isn't you being dramatic or ungrateful or behind.
 It's what happens when something significant shifts and you haven't yet had space to make sense of what it means.

 A steady place to slow things down and find your footing.